ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of showers and thunderstorms after 7am.
+         <h3>Monday</h3>Patchy fog before 7am, then patchy fog and a slight chance of showers and thunderstorms.
 Mostly sunny, with a high near 95.
          Heat index values as high as 110.
 West wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">